sergezaugg/food_image_clustering/readme.md

-# CLUSTER IMAGES WITH DNN FEATURES AND DIM REDUCION
+# CLUSTER IMAGES WITH DNN FEATURES AND DIM REDUCTION

 ### Data
 * Data from Food Classification dataset published on Kaggle by Bjorn.